arestivo/slides/markdown/javascript.md

 # Classes Basic Syntax

 * Classes can have **fields** (only very recently), **methods**, and a single **constructor**.
-* The *this* keyword refers to the object that called the method.
+* The *this* keyword refers to the object that has called the method.

 ```javascript
 class Person {